briggsreschke/geo-json/README.md

 - Lighthouses by state
 - Poets from the United States

-All data in familiar csv, json and geojson formats
+data in familiar csv, json and geojson formats